San Jose State, which received 6 forfeit wins, seeded 2nd with bye in MW volleyball tournament - Local News 8

 Mountain West members Boise State, Wyoming, Utah State and Nevada as well as Southern Utah canceled games this season against the Spartans.
 Nevada’s players stated they “refuse to participate in any match that advances injustice against female athletes,” without providing further details.

-A lawsuit was recently filed in Colorado by players from various schools against the conference and San Jose State officials calling for a Spartans player not to be allowed participation in the tournament.
+A lawsuit was recently filed in Colorado by players from various schools against the conference and San Jose State officials calling for a Spartans player not to be allowed participation in the tournament, citing unspecified reports asserting there was a transgender player on the San Jose State volleyball team, even naming her.

+While some media have reported those and other details, neither San Jose State nor the forfeiting teams have confirmed the school has a trans women’s volleyball player.
+The Associated Press is withholding the player’s name because she has not publicly commented on her gender identity and through school officials has declined an interview request.

 Wyoming and Nevada did not qualify for the tournament.